-Are there LDS churches I can attend?
+Are there churches I can attend in Russia?

 Yes!
-While it may not seem like there are many members in Russia, there are actually quite a few.
+Living in Russia gives many great opportunities for LDS volunteers.
 There will be branches/wards close enough for you to attend every Sunday.
 Church is a great place to make new locals friends and give you a little community to depend on.

 Will they like me?

 But don't let that worry you.
 They are as interested in getting to know you as you are in getting to know them.
 They will respect you if you respect them (just like with any aspect of living with someone new).
-There will be many differences between you and them (you're from two different sides of the world after all!) and that is all part of the fun of getting to know each other.
+There will be many differences (you're from two different sides of the world after all!) and that is all part of the fun of getting to know each other.

 However if you feel uncomfortable with your host family for any reason, please let ILP know.
 We have arranged new housing for volunteers in the past when there are unforeseen problems.